Compare Charles Schwab vs Empower Retirement: 401K cost, investing fees, trading tools, account differences, pros and cons. Which company is better?

 Outcome

-For most investing and trading services, Schwab is clearly the better choice.
+For most investing and trading needs, Schwab is clearly the stronger pick.

 Open Charles Schwab Account